OUR REGULAR IN PERSON TOURS ARE HELD 75% OUTSIDE WITHIN THE LA ECO-VILLAGE. SEE BELOW FOR DETAILS

 The LAEV Intentional Community consists of approximately 40 persons who have moved to the LAEV neighborhood intending to demonstrate more ecological and cooperative living patterns: socially, economically and ecologically.
 We’re about reinventing how we live in the city in ways that can expand public options for a higher quality of life at a much lower environmental impact.

-Here is a sampling of how we’re doing it so far and what you will see or hear about on the tour:
+Here is a sampling of how we’re doing it so far and

 SOCIALLY

-- Weekly community meetings where decisions are made by consensus, along with many standing and ad hoc committees
+• Twice monthly co-op community meetings where decisions are made by consensus, along with many standing and ad hoc committees

-- Shared meals one or two times each week attended by 15 to 25 members.
+• Shared meals one or two times each week attended by 15 to 25 members.

-- Celebrations of holidays, birthdays, equinoxes and solstices
+• Celebrations of holidays, birthdays, equinoxes and solstices

-- Shared art projects
+• Shared art projects

-- Community work parties
+• Community work parties

-- Conflict resolution team that mediates conflicts, as needed
+• Conflict resolution team that mediates conflicts, as needed

 ECOLOGICALLY

-- Permaculture approach to land use, demonstrating the integration of social, economic and ecological systems
+• Permaculture approach to land use, demonstrating the integration of social, economic and ecological systems

-- Grey water systems
+• Grey water systems

-- Solar energy and water systems
+• Solar energy and water systems

-- Beekeeping and chickens (we don’t eat them)
+• Beekeeping and chickens (we don’t eat them)

-- Primarily human transport via bikes rather than cars
+• Primarily human transport via bikes rather than cars

-- Composting of kitchen and green wastes
+• Composting of kitchen and green wastes on-site

-- Energy and water conservation consciousness and practices
+• Energy and water conservation consciousness and practices

-- Radically reducing conventional consumption patterns by sharing and exchanging material possessions
+• Radically reducing conventional consumption patterns by sharing and exchanging material possessions

-- Emphasis on use of local, recycled, least polluting, least toxic building materials
+• Emphasis on use of local, recycled, least polluting, least toxic building materials

-- Development of multi-school learning garden on northeast corner of Bimini and White House Place
+• Development of multi-school learning garden on northeast corner of Bimini and White House Place

 ECONOMICALLY

-- Development of the Urban Soil/Tierra Urbana limited equity housing cooperative, whose members own two adjacent multi-family apartment buildings consisting of 45 units of permanently affordable housing
+• Development of the Urban Soil/Tierra Urbana limited equity housing cooperative, whose members own two adjacent multi-family apartment buildings consisting of 45 units of permanently affordable housing

-- Development of a local produce and bulk foods cooperative known as the Food Lobby
+• Development of a local produce and bulk foods cooperative known as the Food Lobby

-- Development of ecological revolving loan fund for green business development and land and building acquisitions and retrofitting within the Los Angeles Eco-Village
+• Development of ecological revolving loan fund for green business development and land and building acquisitions and retrofitting within the Los Angeles Ecovillage

-- Training of LAEV residents in building management and building trade skills
+• Training of LAEV residents in building management and building trade skills